ssaucedo/create-react/README.md

   This allows to easily test all the interactions on a centralized way.
 Removing all the flow logic from the components (e.g from any of the react lifecycle methods) the remain simple.

+## Pattern 4:
+   On async requests I want to refresh data depending on a time limit, if the already fetched data is older than the limit, we fetch again.
+   As the fetched data now includes a timestamp add an auto refresh of data based on a timer.
+The idea is to define an awesome API.

 ### Stack